rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 ---
-title: "Parallelising a Serial Code"
+title: "Serial to Parallel"
 teaching: 30
-exercises: 90
+exercises: 30
 questions:
 - "What is the best way to write a parallel code?"
 - "How do I parallelise my serial code?"
 objectives:
 - "Go through practical steps for going from a serial code to a parallel code"
-- "Allow students to work on their own code or on example codes"
 keypoints:
 - "Start from a working serial code"
 - "Write a parallel implementation for each function or parallel region"